Baz125/ChatApp/README.md

 _an idle chat; gossiping_

 # chinwag
-chinwag is a React Native Mobile Chat App, it provides users with a chat interface inside a single chat room with unauthenticated login, and options to share images, audio and location.
+chinwag is a React Native Mobile Chat App, it provides users with a chat interface inside a single chat room with unauthenticated login, and functionality to share images, audio and location.

-The application is built using React Native and Expo.
-Messages and media are stored on Google Firebase Firestore.
-Gifted Chat was used for the Chat UI.
-Chats are availble to the user in offline-mode.
+This is a portfolio project focussing on Native App Development with React Native, real-time event driven functionality.

+## Technologies & Libraries Used
+- React Native
+- Node.js
+- Expo
+- Gifted Chat
+- Google Firebase/Firestore
+- React Native Async Storage
+- React Native Netinfo

 ## Prerequisites